AIA New England Citation Award

 About CBT Architects

-Thirteen principals steward the international firm, among them founders Richard Bertman, FAIA, LEED AP, and Charles Tseckares, FAIA.
-The third founder, Maurice Childs, passed away in 2005.
-The trio incorporated in Brookline in 1967 and expanded to a second office in Boston within the following year.
+Thirteen principals steward the international firm CBT Architects, among them founders Richard Bertman, FAIA, LEED AP, and Charles Tseckares, FAIA.
+Together with the late Maurice Childs, the trio incorporated in Brookline in 1967 and expanded to a second office in Boston within the following year.
 Today, the firm consists of nearly 200 architects, planners, and interior designers, working out of offices on Canal Street in Boston, and in Abu Dhabi.
 The firm earned six design awards in 2017 — the year of its 50th anniversary — including an International Interior Design Association New England Legacy Award.
 CBT Architects workplace designs have garnered coverage from The Boston Globe and Boston Business Journal.

 Robin Klehr Avia

 ENR #1 Green Building Design Firm in Commercial Offices,

 Building Design + Construction Giants #1 Office Sector Architecture Firm

 One Beacon Street, Third Floor, Boston, MA 02108